0xKate/ByteWeaver/README.md

 - ✅ Minimal dependencies (uses Windows APIs + Detours)
 - ✅ Safe memory patching and restoration
 - ✅ Function detouring via Microsoft Detours
-- ✅ Robust logging and error handling
-- ✅ Debug/Release mode support with optional logging
-- ✅ Clean C++ interface for integration into DLLs or native applications
+- ✅ Compiled as a .lib for integration into DLLs or native applications

 <br/>